oceanprotocol/docs/infrastructure/deploying-aquarius.md

-## Deploying Aquarius using Kubernetes with Docker Engine
+## Deploying Aquarius using Kubernetes

 Aquarius depends on the backend database and in this example we will deploy the following resources: